Kubectl

 Port forward / Tunnel to an internal service⚑

-If you have a service running in kubernetes and you want to directly access it instead of going through the usual path, you can use kubectl port-forward
+If you have a service running in kubernetes and you want to directly access it instead of going through the usual path, you can use kubectl port-forward.

-allows using resource name, such as a pod name, service replica set or deployment, to select the matching resource to port forward to.
+kubectl port-forward allows using resource name, such as a pod name, service replica set or deployment, to select the matching resource to port forward to.
 For example, the next commands are equivalent:

 kubectl port-forward mongo-75f59d57f4-4nd6q 28015:27017